 We provide access to our software solutions as a service, accessible through the internet.
 Our customers typically enter into our software as a service agreement for periods of one year or more.
 Under these agreements, we generally provide access to the applicable software, data storage and related customer assistance and support.
 Revenues from the sale of software as a service are reported as part of our Document Management segment.
-The \$97,732, or 43%, increase in these revenues in the first quarter 2021 compared to the first quarter 2020 was primarily the result of most new customers choosing a cloud-based solution, plus expanded data storage, user seats, and hosting fees for existing customers.
+The \$107,495, or 33%, increase in these revenues in the first quarter 2022 compared to the first quarter 2021 was primarily the result of most new customers choosing a cloud-based solution, plus expanded data storage, user seats, and hosting fees for existing customers.
+A portion of increase, approximately 6%, was attributed to existing software maintenance services customers migrating to our cloud solutions.